nanaze/jsdoctor/README.md

 simplejsdoc
 ===========

-Simple Python tool to extract JSDoc from Closure-style codebases and prepare a API reference in HTML.
+Simple Python tool to extract Closure-style [JSDoc](http://en.wikipedia.org/wiki/JSDoc) from Closure-style codebases and prepare a API reference in HTML.

 Background
 ---